 Marco Polo/Turandot at Ca' Foscari University

-The Italian language programme for Marco Polo/Turandot students is offered by Study in Venice, an association which reunites four of Venice’s higher learning institutions: Ca’ Foscari University, IUAV University, the Accademia di Belle Arti of Venice, and the Conservatorio “Benedetto Marcello”.
-The four institutions formed an association in 2017 with the objective of working together in providing academic services to international students in Venice, including courses in Italian language and culture.
+The Italian language programme for Marco Polo/Turandot students is offered by Study in Venice, an association which reunites four of Venice’s higher learning institutions: Ca’ Foscari University, Iuav University, the Accademia di Belle Arti of Venice, and the Conservatorio “Benedetto Marcello”.
+The four institutions formed an association in 2017 with a view of work together and provide academic services to international students in Venice, including courses in Italian language and culture.

-The programme is organised by the School for International Education at Ca' Foscari, a University which enjoys a national and international reputation in the field of language teaching, and has a strong decade-long tradition of research on language teaching and training for teachers of Italian as a foreign language.
+The programme is organised by the School for International Education at Ca' Foscari, a University which enjoys worldwide reputation in the field of language teaching, and has a strong decade-long tradition of research on language teaching and training for teachers of Italian as a foreign language.

 The programme offers an innovative and pragmatic approach, focusing on the use of language in real communication.
 Core features include:

 - in-depth workshops focused on diverse language aspects

 - Italian culture workshops and visits of museum and interest spots in Venice

 - language learning tandem with students enrolled in Ca’ Foscari’s Chinese classes

 In the 2022/2023 academic year, the programme will run for 10 months from November 2022 until September 2023.